btindol178/Sea-Level-Raise-Analysis-/README.md

 d

 ![Caption for the picture16.](https://raw.githubusercontent.com/btindol178/Sea-Level-Raise-Analysis-/main/cluster%201z.JPG)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <h3>In 100 years the maximum water level increase for a station is 2.5 ft.</h3>
-<h4>Lets see what that looks like at NOAA’S sea level simulator at </h4>
+<h4>Lets see what that looks like at NOAA’S sea level simulator for all of florida at a high level view</h4>
 https://coast.noaa.gov/slr/#/layer/slr/2/-9220234.345848428/3243916.8651185175/7/satellite/none/0.8/2050/interHigh/midAccretion

+![Caption for the picture17.]https://raw.githubusercontent.com/btindol178/Sea-Level-Raise-Analysis-/main/sealevel_1.JPG)